cjyuan/cyf-notes/ITP-JS3-Sprint1-PR-comments.md

 So `expect(sum([1.1, 1.1, 1.1])).toEqual(3.3);` would probably fail.

-Can you find a more appropriate way to test a value (that involves decimal number calculations) for "equality?
+Can you find a more appropriate way to test a value (that involves decimal number calculations) for equality?

 #### Sprint-1/stretch/aoc-2018-day1/solution.js
 I think this exercise expect you to also write JS code to read the numbers from the file `input.txt` directly.